Rotenone: Notable administrations as piscicide

 Norwegian authorities have been using rotenone since the mid-1980s to eradicate the salmon fluke Gyrodactylus salaris, and as of 2024 52 out of 54 affected river catchments have been treated.
 Additionally, in about 30 occasions lakes and ponds have been rotenone treated in an effort to remove national or regional invasive species, such as northern pike, roach, minnow, crucian carp, tench and perch.

 In 1992, Florida Fish and Wildlife Conservation Commission (FWC) officials used rotenone to eradicate an established population of invasive jaguar cichlids from a small pond in Miami-Dade County.
 Officials were successful in killing every jaguar cichlid (along with every other fish) in the pond, but unsuccessful in eradicating them from Florida; the cichlids had already spread throughout the Miami Canal and its connected waterways, and by 1994, jaguar cichlids had successfully established themselves throughout Southern and Central Florida.

 In September 2010, Oregon Department of Fish and Wildlife officials used rotenone to kill an established population of invasive goldfish present in eastern Oregon's Mann Lake, with the intention of not disrupting the lake's native Lahontan cutthroat trout population.
-Rotenone successfully achieved these aims, killing between 179,000–197,000 goldfish and fathead minnows, and only three trout.
+Rotenone successfully achieved these aims, killing between 179,000 and 197,000 goldfish and fathead minnows, and only three trout.

 Beginning May 1, 2006, Panguitch Lake, a reservoir in the southeastern portion of the U.S. state of Utah, was treated with rotenone, to potentially eradicate and control the invasive population of Utah chub, which were probably introduced accidentally by anglers who used them as live bait.
 The lake was restocked with 20,000 rainbow trout in 2006; as of 2016, the lake's fish population has recovered.

 In 2012, rotenone was used to kill all remaining fish in Stormy Lake (Alaska) due to invasive pike destroying native species, which were reintroduced once the treatment was concluded.

 In 2014, rotenone was used to kill all remaining fish in San Francisco's Mountain Lake, which is located in Mountain Lake Park, in order to rid it of invasive species introduced since the migration of European settlers to the region.

 In 2023 and 2025, Sweden used rotenone to eradicate pumpkinseed, grass carp, marsh frog and goldfish.